How to use Growhold

 Reading the signals

-Each cluster in Insights represents a pattern confirmed across real purchasing signals.
-The strength of a cluster reflects how many signals match that pattern, how consistent the buyer language is, and how active the category has been.
-Strong clusters mean confirmed, active demand.
-Smaller clusters can mean an early opening or a narrow niche.
-Neither is better by default.
-What matters is whether the pattern connects to what you are building toward.
-Browse, compare, and let the numbers inform your judgment rather than replace it.
+Each demand insight represents a pattern confirmed across real purchasing signals.
+Its strength reflects how many signals match that pattern, how consistent the buyer language is, and how active the category has been.
+A strong demand insight indicates confirmed, active demand.
+A weaker one may indicate an early trend or a narrow niche.
+The buyer intent tags inside each demand insight show the language buyers use when describing what they need.

-Opening a cluster in Chat
+Opening a demand insight in Chat

 How agents connect to Insights